 33 Photos that Will Make You Want to Visit Milan

 Not sure why you should add Milan to your itinerary in Italy?
-Let me show you Milan in photos, and inspire you to visit the Italian fashion capital.
+Let me show you Milan in photos and inspire you to visit the Italian fashion capital.

 33 Photos That Will Make You Want to Visit Milan

-Well known as one of the world’s fashion capitals and a longstanding business hub in Europe, there still are only a limited number of foreign tourists who visit Milan, particularly if it’s their first trip to Italy.
+Well known as one of the world’s fashion capitals and a longstanding business hub in Europe, there still are only a limited number of foreign tourists who visit Milan, especially if it’s their first trip to Italy.

 The land of “La Dolce Vita” is one of the most fantasized destinations in the world, but while Rome, Florence, Venice, the Cinque Terre, and the Amalfi Coast captivate everyone’s imagination, Milan is hardly on the radar.

-Even when I suggest to friends to come and visit Milan, and discover my city, they often pull a face, unless they’re keen to go shopping.
+Even when I suggest to friends to come and visit Milan and discover my city, they often pull a face unless they’re keen to go shopping.
 In a way, I understand.
-As some of you know, although I was born in Italy I grew up in a small mountain village in Switzerland and I came back to Milan when I was 18.
+As some of you know, although I was born in Italy, I grew up in a small mountain village in Switzerland, and I came back to Milan when I was 18.

 Milan Duomo